Contrasting MTU Aero Engines (OTCMKTS:MTUAY) & MillerKnoll (NASDAQ:MLKN)

-MTU Aero Engines (OTCMKTS:MTUAY) and MillerKnoll (NASDAQ:MLKN) are both aerospace companies, but which is the superior investment?
-We will compare the two businesses based on the strength of their risk, institutional ownership, analyst recommendations, earnings, profitability, dividends and valuation.
+MillerKnoll (NASDAQ:MLKN) and MTU Aero Engines (OTCMKTS:MTUAY) are both computer and technology companies, but which is the superior stock?
+We will compare the two businesses based on the strength of their risk, institutional ownership, earnings, dividends, analyst recommendations, valuation and profitability.

+MillerKnoll pays an annual dividend of $0.75 per share and has a dividend yield of 2.0%.
+MTU Aero Engines pays an annual dividend of $0.51 per share and has a dividend yield of 0.5%.
+MillerKnoll pays out 98.7% of its earnings in the form of a dividend, suggesting it may not have sufficient earnings to cover its dividend payment in the future.
+MTU Aero Engines pays out 23.9% of its earnings in the form of a dividend.

+74.1% of MillerKnoll shares are owned by institutional investors.
+Comparatively, 0.1% of MTU Aero Engines shares are owned by institutional investors.
+1.2% of MillerKnoll shares are owned by company insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company will outperform the market over the long term.

 Analyst Ratings

-This is a breakdown of current ratings and recommmendations for MTU Aero Engines and MillerKnoll, as reported by MarketBeat.
+This is a summary of current ratings and price targets for MillerKnoll and MTU Aero Engines, as provided by MarketBeat.

 |Sell Ratings